aksommerville/queenofclocks/README.md

 ## TODO

-- [ ] Wall hugging?
+- [x] Wall hugging? ...nah
-- [ ] Flammable blocks that when fryguy encounters one, he farts fire on it.
+- [x] Flammable blocks that when fryguy encounters one, he farts fire on it. ...no
-- [ ] Other moving hazards.
-Chainsaw on wheels, etc.
+- [x] Other moving hazards.
+Chainsaw on wheels, etc. ...we're good
-- [ ] Real maps.
+- [x] Real maps.
 10..15 should be good.
+- [ ] Put maps in order.
-- [ ] Don't wand thru walls.
+- [x] Don't wand thru walls.
 Or do.
 Or a fixed distance limit.
-Does it matter?
+Does it matter? ...it's better with wand-thru-wall, hey it's magic
 - [ ] Sound effects.
 - [ ] Scorekeeping.
 - [ ] AUX1 for a quickie menu.
 Restart Level, End Game, Quit.
 Important because I can't guarantee there won't be any soft-lock situations.